devolo/cockpit_open_frontend/README.md

   Where <_platform_> is windows, macos, or linux.

 - the executable and the data folder are located in:
-   * windows: .../Cockpit-open-frontend/build/windows/runner/Release
+   * windows: …/Cockpit-open-frontend/build/windows/runner/Release
    * Linux: …/Cockpit-open-frontend/build/linux/release/bundle
    * macos:

-- navigate in terminal to the containing path and run "./devoloCockpit"
+- navigate in terminal to the containing path and run
+   * on windows ".\devoloCockpit" (!double tap on the executable will throw an Error)
+   * on linux/macos "./devoloCockpit"

 <img src="images/overviewENG.png"  width="700">

 ## Links